In the last blog we covered IV fluid resuscitation and pain relief. This time we will go into more detail about gastric decompression.

 As mentioned above, I generally leave the stomach tube in while we continue to stabilise the patient and prepare for surgery.
 Gas can rapidly accumulate in the stomach and cause rapid deterioration if the tube is not left in.
 The tube is removed just prior to induction of anaesthesia.

-Next week I will discuss surgery tips.
+Next time I will discuss surgery tips.

 Goodrich ZJ, Powell LL, Hulting KJ.
 Assessment of two methods of gastric decompression for the initial management of gastric dilatation-volvulus.
 J Small Anim Pract.
 2013;54(2):75–79.